 Is your organization still rounding employee punches to the nearest 15-minute mark on timesheets?
 Do you allow employees to manually enter their time on a time card or spreadsheet, resulting in estimations and approximations?
 If you answered yes to either of these questions, you’re likely paying much more for employee wages, overtime, and lost productivity each and every pay period.
-With the technology and affordable tools available today, you will want to strongly consider using an automated online time and attendance platform that will conveniently track employee time to the exact minute (no more rounding), eliminating countless hours of overpaid minutes.
+With the technology and affordable tools available today, you will want to seriously consider using an automated online time and attendance platform that will conveniently track employee time to the exact minute (no more rounding!), eliminating countless hours of overpaid minutes.

 Make Staying Compliant Easier

 Are employers allowed to round employee time?
 While many states have additional guidelines beyond those at the federal level, the Fair Labor Standards Act (FLSA) does legally allow for punch rounding as long as it meets certain criteria.
 One of the main contingencies with rounding rules is that they cannot favor the employer.
 The policy must either be neutral or favor the employee.

 Good timekeeping practices help comply with the FLSA’s requirements.
-According to the FLSA, you are required to maintain the following records for nonexempt employees:
+According to the FLSA, you are required to maintain the following records for non-exempt employees:

-1. Employee's name and social security number
+- Employee's name and social security number

-2. Full address
+- Full address

-4. Sex and occupation
+- Sex and occupation

-6. Hours worked each day
+- Hours worked each day

-7. Total hours worked each week
+- Total hours worked each week

-8. How the employee is paid (e.g., per hour, per week, salary)
+- How the employee is paid (e.g., per hour, per week, salary)

-9. Hourly pay rate
+- Hourly pay rate

-10. Total daily or weekly straight-time earnings
+- Total daily or weekly straight-time earnings

-11. Overtime earnings each week
+- Overtime earnings each week

-12. Payroll deductions or additions from wages
+- Payroll deductions or additions from wages

-13. Total wages paid each pay period
+- Total wages paid each pay period

 Save the Employer Money